wikiknights/cs-materials/src/structs/structs-practice-answers.md

 \newpage

 6. I want to create a bank that handles a single person's money, no one elses.
 This person's balance is divided into how many dollars and cents they have.
 However, when I run this program (1) the person can withdraw more money than it has, (2) they can deposit a negative amount, (3) they lose all of their cents, (4) their balance is sometimes completely weird, and (5) the `deposit` and `withdraw` functions don't work.
-How can I solve this? (*Hint:* This could be another tricky one.
-Again, check out Tuesday's review video for some details.)
+How can I solve this?

   **Answer:**